Tradegen/tradegen-token/README.md

 Create a governance token, TGEN, for the Tradegen project.

+## Overview

+The Tradegen token, TGEN, is an ERC20 governance token launched on the Celo blockchain.
+TGEN will primarily be used for incentivizing users to actively engage with the platform.
+Some use cases include rewarding top-performing pools, voting on proposals to improve the platform, making payments on the platform's marketplace, voting for trading bots, and distributing grants.

 ## Disclaimer

 These contracts have not been audited yet.

 The contracts are available on testnet, but not on mainnet.

+## Distribution

+1,000,000,000 TGEN have been minted and distributed as follows:

+* Team - 50,000,000
+* Investors - 50,000,000
+* Development fund - 50,000,000
+* Insurance fund - 50,000,000
+* Community fund - 100,000,000
+* Liquidity mining - 200,000,000
+* Cross-chain liquidity/incentives - 200,000,000
+* Farming for capped pools - 300,000,000

+Tokens are distributed automatically when the contract is deployed.
+No new tokens will be minted.

+TGEN allocated to investors and the core team are locked with an 18-month linear vest.
+Tokens allocated to cross-chain liquidity/incentives are held in escrow until Tradegen is ready to launch on other chains.
+All allocations other than team and investors are unlocked on a halvening release schedule.

 ## Smart Contracts